 The Available Options menu allows you to access additional server information, statistics, and settings.
 At some windows, you can also perform operations.
-The options are described in detail in Table 4 on page 168.

 The General Information window displays many of the key statistics that MONITOR reports.

 The arrow to the left of the vertical line in the Available Options menu indicates that the menu can be scrolled.